marciof/Eon/README.md

 # Architecture

-- `interpreter/`: implementation of the language specification
+- `interpreter/`: Implementation of the language specification.
-  - `core/`: builds an embeddable library with the host-independent core of the implementation and host-dependent hooks
+  - `core/`: Builds an embeddable library with the host-independent core of the implementation and host-dependent hooks.
-  - `javascript/`: builds a standalone executable to compile to JavaScript
+  - `javascript/`: Builds a standalone executable to compile to JavaScript.
-  - `native/`: builds an embeddable library and a standalone executable to run natively (eg. on Windows)
+  - `native/`: Builds an embeddable library and a standalone executable to run natively (eg. on Windows).
-  - `x86-32/`: builds a Multiboot-compliant executable to run on an Intel x86 32-bit host
+  - `x86-32/`: Builds a Multiboot-compliant executable to run on an Intel x86 32-bit host.
-- `spec/`: language specification
+- `spec/`: Language specification.
-- `stdlib/`: standard library for the interpreter
+- `stdlib/`: Standard library for the interpreter.